Updated July 13, 2020

 - Before and after treating a cut or wound.

-As of April 3, 2020, the CDC is now advising voluntary use of "non-medical cloth based" face coverings when you can't keep six-feet between you and others in public.
+Wear cloth face coverings when going out when you can't keep six feet away from others.
 Cloth face coverings are not a replacement for physical distancing.
 Surgical masks and N95 masks need to be reserved for health care providers.

 Cover your cough